rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 returns the `content`.

 We still have a `Post::new` function, but instead of returning an instance of `Post`, it returns an instance of `DraftPost`.
-Because `content` is private, and there aren’t any functions that return `Post`, it’s not possible to create an instance of `Post` right now.
+Because `content` is private and there aren’t any functions that return `Post`, it’s not possible to create an instance of `Post` right now.

-The `DraftPost` struct has an `add_text` method so we can add text to `content` as before, but note that `DraftPost` does not have a `content` method defined!
+The `DraftPost` struct has an `add_text` method, so we can add text to `content` as before, but note that `DraftPost` does not have a `content` method defined!
 So now the program ensures all posts start as draft posts, and draft posts don’t have their content available for display.
 Any attempt to get around these constraints will result in a compiler error.

 #### Implementing Transitions as Transformations into Different Types